AnthonySarmiento1/AzureActiveDirectory/README.md

 Choose "BulkUsersCreator.ps1".
 This Script will create a username that is the first letter of a user's first name and then the last name along with a default password that can be changed later.

 <img src="https://i.imgur.com/SUUz1mN.png" height="80%" width="80%" alt="9"/><br />
 Now, click the "Run" button to run the script.
-This will start creating domain users with usernames and passwords (The Password for these users will be "AnthonyPass123$")
+This will start creating domain users with usernames and passwords (The Password for these users will be as default "AnthonyPass123$")

 <img src="https://i.imgur.com/RMyC0Co.png" height="80%" width="80%" alt="9"/><br />

 <img src="https://i.imgur.com/dnmirvw.png" height="80%" width="80%" alt="9"/><br />
+This can be used as a good practice for the "find" feature under the "action" tab used to filter for certain Users, Contacts, Groups, etc by using the name of a user or their description.